influxdata/awesome/docs/part-3/telegraf.md

 * debug.
 This option allows you to run Telegraf in debug mode to receive detailed logs.
-The default is false, or uninabled.
+The default is false, or unenabled.
 To enable debug mode set the debug option to true.
 * interval.
 This option specifies how frequently data is being collected.
 You might need to change this value if you want to collect data at an interval other than the 10s default.
 * flush_interval.
 This option specifies how frequently data is flushed for outputs.
 Do not set this below the interval value.
 This might change if you change the interval.
 * metric_batch_size: This option lets you adjust the size of your metric batch.
 You might want to increase this for high-ingest workloads.